 AFCA can consider consumer credit complaints about credit providers for claims up to $1 million.
 Compensation is limited to $500,000.
 You should get legal advice to see if you are entitled to compensation.

 You can lodge a dispute with AFCA by:

 - submitting a complaint by email, fax, letter or phone.

 Your application should include:

-If your application has been accepted, the EDR scheme will contact your lender and try to resolve the dispute through negotiation and conciliation.
+If your application has been accepted, AFCA will contact your lender and try to resolve the dispute through negotiation and conciliation.

-If the dispute cannot be resolved by agreement, the EDR scheme will make a decision.
-If you agree to the decision of the EDR scheme, it will become binding on your lender.
-If you do not accept the decision of the EDR scheme, you should get legal advice.
+If the dispute cannot be resolved by agreement, AFCA will make a decision.
+If you agree to AFCA's decision, it will become binding on your lender.
+If you do not accept the decision, you should get legal advice.

-For more information, go to the FOS or CIO website.
+For more information, go to the AFCA website.

 Case study – Ayla's credit card debts

 Ayla owes $8,000 on her credit card.
 She has been struggling to pay the minimum monthly repayments and received a default notice from her bank.
-Ayla contacted FOS for help.
+Ayla contacted AFCA for help.